This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Allow cupcakes to cool in the pan for 5 minutes and then transfer them to a wire rack to cool.

-- For the frosting: Wipe down the inside of your stainless-steel bowl with vinegar to remove any grease.
+- Wipe down the inside of your stainless-steel bowl with vinegar to remove any grease.
 Combine sugar and egg whites in the bowl with candy thermometer attached.

 - Immediately place the mixing bowl on your stand.
-Using the wire whisk attachment, beat the eggs white on low for 2 minutes than increase to medium high.
+Using the wire whisk attachment, beat the eggs white on low for 2 minutes then increase to medium-high.

 - Beat for another 5 minutes.
 At this point, your frosting should have turned white and the body of the meringue starts to form.
 Increase the mixing speed to high.
 It will start to look glossy as the peaks begin to form.
 Beat for another 3-5 minutes until the bottom of your bowl is cool to the touch and your meringue has stiff peaks.

-- Switch to the paddle attachment, add the vanilla extract and continue beating on medium-high speed until your frosting start to have stiff peaks.
+- Switch to the paddle attachment, add the vanilla extract and continue beating on medium-high speed until your frosting starts to have stiff peaks.
 Beat for about 3-5 minutes.

 - Category: Cupcakes